 Headaches usually affect either a person’s blood vessels, muscles, or nerves in the head.
 This means that it can either be a condition affecting those parts directly, or a symptom of another underlying condition.

-For the most part, you can identify what’s causing your headache based on it’s location.
-So it’s a good idea to be aware of what types of headache affect which part of your head.
+For the most part, you can identify what’s causing your headache based on its location.
+So it’s a good idea to be aware of what types of headaches affect which part of your head.

 Here’s what you need to know.